 Step four: Peel the fabric from the mat.
 I found it easiest to peel off the outside edge first.

-Then, flip your mat over and peel the mat from the fabric, rather than the fabric from the mat.
+Then, flip your mat over and peel the mat off the fabric, rather than the fabric from the mat.
 This will prevent your fabric from curling up at the edges.

 Scrape off all the extra little fabric pieces from your mat.